| By Micah Fairchild

 Understanding the New PSA Multi-Country Payroll Model

-Since 2009, the PSA have attempted to offer something different to the pan-European payroll market.
+For nearly a decade the PSA have attempted to offer something different to the pan-European payroll market.
 Consisting now of six members: SD Worx (Belgium, France, Netherlands, Germany, Luxembourg); Aditro (Sweden, Finland, Norway, Denmark, Estonia); Elanor (Central and Eastern Europe); Seresco (Spain and Portugal); Trianon (Switzerland) and Cintra (the UK); the Alliance recently told Webster Buchanan that it hopes, “to offer a single point of contact for pan-European payroll and cross-continent reporting”.
 Indeed, rather than sub-contracting, the members have back-to-back agreements and a common Service Level Agreement.
 Each member is capable of taking the lead contact role and harnessing the services of the others depending on in which of almost 30 countries the client’s workforce is located.
 Although, the PSA doesn’t offer a single integrator software solution or aggregator-style middleware, it does provide a set of analytical services that pull data from the various member systems to present a unified reporting capability to the client.

 Multi-Country Payroll Models: The Selection Process Bottom Line